William B. Hesseltine: Career

 Hesseltine opposed Franklin D. Roosevelt's foreign policy in the years before the United States entered World War II, but in 1945 took leave to teach at the GI American University in England.
 He was for a time an active member of the Socialist Party of the United States.
 One of his books, republished shortly before his death, concerned third party movements in the United States.

-Hessseltine was active in numerous professional associations, including the Southern Historical Association (president in 1960) and the Wisconsin Historical Society (board member from 1951, president from 1961 until his death in 1963).
+Hesseltine was active in numerous professional associations, including the Southern Historical Association (president in 1960) and the Wisconsin Historical Society (board member from 1951, president from 1961 until his death in 1963).

 Death and legacy

 Hesseltine died of a massive stroke or heart attack on December 8, 1963, and was survived by his widow and children.
 In 1965, the Wisconsin Historical Society established an award in his honor.
-His papers are at the Wisconsin State HIstorical Society in Madison, and marking the 20th anniversary of his death, the society published several articles about Hesseltine in its winter 1982-1983 issue.
+His papers are at the Wisconsin State Historical Society in Madison, and marking the 20th anniversary of his death, the society published several articles about Hesseltine in its winter 1982–1983 issue.
 His former student, later professor and popular historian Stephen E. Ambrose, endowed a professorship in military history at the University of Wisconsin-Madison in his honor, now named jointly after Ambrose and Hesseltine.